Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Name of the Waterfall effects controller that controls the warp effects (if any).
 ### warpCapacity
 The amount of warp capacity that the coil can produce.
+### totalWarpCapacity
+The total warp capacity based on warpCapacity * capacityMultiplier.
 ### isActivated
 The activation switch.
 When not running, the animations won't be animated.
 ### statusDisplay